Events & Webhook Overview

 When the All tenants setting is disabled, this field will be exposed.
 Select the tenants for which you would like to receive events.

-Most events are considered tenant specific.
+Most events are scoped to a tenant.
 Selecting one more more tenants will cause FusionAuth to send events only for those tenants.

-The exceptions to this are the following instance events which are not tenant specific:
+The exceptions to this are the following system events which are not tenant specific:

-These events are configured at the instance level and cannot be limited to a certain tenant.
+These events are configured at the system level and cannot be scoped to a certain tenant.

 Headers